Two-dimensional fluids via matrix hydrodynamics: Background: geometry of the 2-D Euler equations

-where $p$ is the pressure function and $\nabla_\mathbf{v}$ is the co-variant derivative.
+where $p$ is the pressure function and $\nabla_{\boldsymbol{v}}$ is the co-variant derivative (furthermore, $\boldsymbol{v}$ is tangential to the boundary if present).
 Euler's equations~\eqref{eq:euler} make sense on any Riemannian manifold, but in 2-D the geometric structure is richer than in higher dimensions, and the dynamics is significantly different.
 Throughout this paper we shall work on the sphere $\Ss^2$, partly because of its relevance in geophysical contexts, but mostly because it later allows a description in terms of unitary representation theory that renders the geometric structures in Zeitlin's model more transparent.

 Let $J\colon T \Ss^2 \to T \Ss^2$ denote the bundle mapping for rotation by $\pi/2$ in positive direction.
-The curl operator maps the vector field $\mathbf v$ on $\Ss^2$ to the \emph{vorticity function}
+The curl operator maps the vector field $\boldsymbol{v}$ on $\Ss^2$ to the \emph{vorticity function}

 Since $\operatorname{curl}\circ \nabla \equiv 0$, we obtain from Euler's equations \eqref{eq:euler} that $\omega$ fulfills the transport equation